yasaminashoori/CS_Books/README.md

-# :file_folder:This Repo includes my collections in the form of essential and summarized Back-End/Front-End for employment.
+# This Repo includes my notes and summarized info, codes about C# 12 in a nutshell
 # Includes  :

 1 - C# Microsoft Documnet (important topics).